 Why would Takeda do this?
 The claim was that “Takeda knowingly hid and/or minimized these risks for pure economic reasons.”
 So would anyone be surprised if they turned a blind eye to the risk again?
 On a practical level, this lawsuit underscores that Takeda does not have clean hands with Uloric and this might help grease the wheels for an early settlement in these cases.

 Public Citizen, a consumer watchdog group, has long asked the FDA to take Uloric and any other drugs with febuxostat off the market.
 What do I think?
 I think I should stay in my legal lane on this issue.
 Are there some patients that might benefit from Uloric in spite of the risks?
 I have no idea.
 I’ll leave this to the doctors.
 I also leave this to the FDA, which scares me because they seem to connect the dots just a little too late.

 What if I experience severe side effects from taking Uloric?

-It is crazy to stop taking a drug because you read that a lawyer tells you that it could be harmful, right?
+It is crazy to stop taking a drug because you read that a lawyer tells you it could be harmful, right?
 Listen to the FDA which says you should tell your doctor if you are taking Uloric if you have a history of heart problems or stroke.

 I would take it a step further and discuss the risks and benefits of Uloric with your doctor immediately and ask them if they have seen the new black box warning.
 At this point, it sounds like Uloric should be used for patients who are not getting results from allopurinol.
 So just talk to your doctor and make sure your side effects are reported to the FDA’s MedWatch program.
-It provides very useful information to help the FDA track of safety issues involving this medication.
+It provides very useful information to help the FDA track safety issues involving this medication.

 Are we taking these claims?
 We are.
 Call us or fill out a contact form.